MatthewZhang473/GRF-GP/README.md

 Fast-Graph-GP is the package for performing fast Gaussian Process (GP) inference on graphs.
 Internally, it uses **Graph Random Features** (GRFs) to compute a **unbiased** & **sparse** estimate of a family of well-known graph node kernels.
 It further uses **path-wise conditioning** to leverage the sparsity of the kernel approximation, enabling you to perform GP model train / inference in $\mathcal{O}(N^{3/2})$ time and $\mathcal{O}(N)$ space complexity.

+**This package is in beta.** Package development TODOs:

+- [x] support graph GP inference / training with GRFs
+- [ ] script to measure the inference time / space complexity
+- [ ] notebook to reproduce the regression experiments
+- [ ] notebook to reproduce the classificiation experiments
+- [ ] notebook to reproduce the BayesOpt experiments
+- [ ] support GRF++ samplers

 ## Examples